 Will you be flying?
 What about airline tickets?
 Are there more economical days to travel?
 Go ahead and have a few days narrowed down that you want to fly as you begin considering other arrangements for the trip.

 Step 6: Decide What Kind of Lodging Accommodations You Will Need For Your Trip and Book It!

 Once you have your timeline narrowed down, now start looking at options for lodging.

 Do you enjoy a hotel with continental breakfast?
 Have you considered renting a house through VRBO?
-How about giving Airbnb a try (get a discount on Airbnb here!)?
+How about giving Airbnb a try?
 Are you going to do an all-inclusive package deal that includes lodging and attraction tickets?